sivel/speedtest-cli/README.rst

                             results image
-      --simple              Suppress verbose output, only show basic information --csv                 Suppress verbose output, only show basic information in CSV format
+      --simple              Suppress verbose output, only show basic information --csv                 Suppress verbose output, only show basic information in CSV format.
+Speeds listed in bit/s and not affected by --bytes
       --csv-delimiter CSV_DELIMITER
                             Single character delimiter to use in CSV output.
                             Default ","
+      --csv-header          Print CSV headers
-      --json                Suppress verbose output, only show basic information in JSON format
+      --json                Suppress verbose output, only show basic information in JSON format.
+Speeds listed in bit/s and not affected by --bytes
       --list                Display a list of speedtest.net servers sorted by distance
       --server SERVER       Specify a server ID to test against